scriptingstudio/OutWebView/README.md

 # OutWebView

-PowerShell `Out-GridView` for a web-browser.
-Based on [Datatables](https://datatables.net/) framework.
+OutWebView is PowerShell `Out-GridView` for a web-browser.
+It is based on [Datatables](https://datatables.net/) framework.

 ## Usage